 But (OH OH!!), and there is a but.
 What about the AF?

 “Canon EOS M’s aren’t renowned for their speedy AF systems”, I hear you cry. . .

 They are now.

-The 49 Point, All Cross Type, Dual Pixel AF is incredible.
+The 49 Point, All Cross Type, Dual Pixel AF is excellent, especially for moving subjects and face tracking in video.
 It is fast, but (oh oh!) like all cameras, regardless of make or price point, it can’t see in the dark, so as light quality reduces it can take a little longer to catch focus (just like every camera on the market), but (oh oh!) unlike the first, second and third generations of EOS M, the EOS M6, like it’s bigger sibling the EOS M5 is a speed demon when it comes to AF.

 Digital 5-Axis image stabilisation is a nice add on for videographers out there, which combines with the lens IS to give even smoother hand held shooting.

 In poorer light, the focus assist lamp illuminates locks focus and shot taken with minimal delay and fast enough for most purposes.
 In really poor light, do what any competent photographer would do, use the flash.
 The built in flash offers enough oomph for more intimate surroundings, but with a built in wireless trigger, can be used to trigger additional compatible flash units you have located in any surroundings.
 It’s a win win.

 Well, there is just one, but and it’s a good but. . .